LukeAndersonTrocme/LukeAndersonTrocme.github.io/docs/index.md

 ## About Me

 I am a population geneticist and data scientist dedicated to decoding the history embedded in genomes.
-By integrating genetic, genealogical, and spatial data, I develop innovative methods to uncover the dynamics of genetic diversity and evolution.

 [Publications](publications.md) | [Media Coverage](media.md)